IcaroTorres-zz/guild-api/README.md

 public void ConfigureServices(IServiceCollection services) {
     services
-      .AddDbContext<YourContext>(options => options.UseSqlite(yourSqlConnectionString));
+      .AddDbContext<YourContext>(options => options.UseSQLite(yourSqlConnectionString));
 }
 ```

-You can use `appsettings.json` to set absolute or relative paths for Sqlite.
+You can use `appsettings.json` to set absolute or relative paths for SQLite.
 If you want to get the absolute path of your application host, you can change default `Startup` class constructor adding the `IWebHostEnvironment` as parameter like hereinafter:

 Startup.cs